Today’s Post by Joe Farace

 So while the definition of classic might vary, I like to think that the “fine or distinctive” aspect of classic cars also extends to the camera used to photograph the cars featured in today’s post: I consider the (now discontinued) Zeiss Ikon SW 35mm camera to be a “classic” and its light weight and simplicity of design make it especially useful for the photographer who likes to use wide-angle image lenses that allow you to get close to a car during crowded outdoor shows while letting you fill up the frame and eliminate background distractions.

-The wide angle of view of the 21mm Biogon f/2.8 ZM lens let me keep two classic Jaguars in the same frame and in focus.
+How I made this shot: The 90 degree angle-of-view of the Zeiss 21mm Biogon f/2.8 ZM lens let me keep two classic Jaguars in the same frame and in focus.
 The Mark V Convertible from the fifties in the foreground and an equally classic E-Type from the sixties in the background.
 Tip: When shooting slide film in the Zeiss Ikon SW 35mm set in Automatic mode, it’s a good idea to use the camera’s exposure compensation feature to slightly (one-third to two thirds stop) underexpose black cars or overexpose white cars.
 Otherwise the in-camera meter will try to make both kinds of cars a middle grey!

 Using the SW’s exposure compensation mode, I like to slightly (about one-third stop) overexpose negative film by rotating the A on the camera’s shutter speed dial next to the desired adjustment that offers plus or minus two stops in one-third stop increments.

 For museums and collections that allow tripods, I’ll set the camera in manual mode and take an incident reading around the car using a hand-held meter to determine the exposure.